Consensys/quorum/README.md

 ## Setup multi-node network

-Quorum comes with several scripts to setup a private test network with 6 nodes:
+Quorum comes with several scripts to setup a private test network with 7 nodes:

-* node 1, has both the vote as the block maker role
+* node 1, has no special roles
 * node 2, has the block maker role
-* node 3, has the voting role
+* node 3, has no special roles
 * node 4, has the voting role
-* node 5, has no special roles
+* node 5, has the voting role
 * node 6, has no special roles

 All scripts can be found in the `7nodes` folder in the `quorum-examples` repository.

-1. Step 1, run `init.sh` and initialise data directories (change variables accordingly)
+1. Step 1, run `init.sh` and initialize data directories (change variables accordingly)
 2. Step 2, start nodes with `start.sh` (change variables accordingly)
 3. Step 3, stop network with `stop.sh`